h5bp/server-configs-apache/.github/CONTRIBUTING.md

 into the project.

-Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements.
+Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).

-Follow this process if you'd like your work considered for inclusion in the
+Adhering to the following process is the best way to get your work included in the project:
-project:

-1. [Fork](https://help.github.com/articles/fork-a-repo) the project, clone your
+1. [Fork](https://help.github.com/articles/fork-a-repo/) the project, clone your
    fork, and configure the remotes:

    ```bash